draperlaboratory/cbat_tools/README.md

 Contents
 ---------------------

-This project consists of a value-set style analysis (VSA) and a CFG edge reconstruction algorithm based on it.
+This project consists of

+- A value-set style analysis (VSA) and a CFG edge reconstruction algorithm based on it.
 The analysis uses circular linear progressions\[[1][1]\]\[[2][2]\] to represent sets of bitvectors.
 Small sets are represented exactly to increase precision, e.g. in the case where a jump target can be one of three locations.
 The analysis handles all conversion between different representations internally and exposes a generic interface for sets of words.

+- A weakest-precondition computation (WP), which verifies intra-procedural properties specified using first-order logic, and resolved using the Z3 theorem prover.
+See the [readme](https://github.com/draperlaboratory/cbat_tools/tree/master/wp/plugin) for the plugin for more details.

 The edge reconstruction algorithm simply calls the VSA, inserts known edges, and iterates this to a fixed point.
 Note that the edge reconstruction algorthim